-The Helpdesk module provides a fully integrated, simple solution to online communication between you and your customers.
-That is, your customers can send you communications through your Brightpearl web portal.
-Communications are received in Brightpearl in the form of Tickets, visible in the Helpdesk (and on contact records).
+The Helpdesk module provides a fully integrated, simple method to allow online communication between you and your customers.
+Customers use the web portal to raise tickets, which can then be viewed in Brightpearl in the Helpdesk module.

-This is the area in Brightpearl where you can view all the Tickets.
-You can also manually add a Ticket here to ensure the issue is resolved and the customer informed.
-Any work you do on Tickets can be recorded in the form of notes, which you can make public to your customers, or private for internal use only.
+Any work you do on tickets can be recorded in the form of notes, which can be made public, to be viewed by your customers, or private for internal use only.

-To help keep you manage your customer enquiries (tickets) Brightpearl provides the following setup features:
+To help keep you manage your customer inquiries, Brightpearl provides the following options to configure:

 Use these to set the priority of tickets.
-You can set this against contact records so their tickets are automatically given a certain service level, or manually set it on a ticket-by-ticket basis to ensure those of high priority are tackled first.
+You can set a service level against a contact record to automatically give the customer's tickets a certain service level, or manually set it on a ticket-by-ticket basis to ensure those of high priority are tackled first.

-Use categories to sort tickets into specific enquiry areas, for example, product enquiries, delivery issues or billing issues.
+Use categories to sort tickets into specific inquiry areas - for example, product inquiries, delivery issues or billing issues.

 Ask your customers to rate your customer service by selecting a rating on the ticket when they log in to their account via the web portal.

-Activate your web portal, set default ticket statuses, as well as switch on automatic email/SMS notifications to customers.
+Activate your web portal, set default ticket statuses, as well as switch on automatic email or SMS notifications to customers.